usedRandomFunction/Raspbery-Pi-Based-Arbitary-Wave-Form-Genorator/doc/included_uart_apps.md

 #### Ignore packet

 This is a very simple packet, it is ignored.<br>
-There is non type specific header
+There is no type specific header

 #### Execute packet